qauchida/s18-a3-pokemon-hierarchy-qauchida/README.md

  3. Don't let the ArrayList keep growing though it can!
 Limit the number of stored Pokemon to 6 still.

 ## Extra Credit
+ * These are due by the final due date of this Assignment: October 17th.

 #### Extra Project 1:

+ * 100 points.
  * Implement the interfaces and Pokemon subclasses for Eevee, Vaporeon, Jolteon, and Flareon.
 Pokemon numbers 133 - 136.
    * This is tricky because Eevee is the superclass for the other three, but Vaporeon, Jolteon, and Flareon are all different types and do not inherit Eevee's type.
 You may have to get creative/hackish with Eevee's Normal type to make this work.
 Just don't break the rest of the Pokemon!
    * Your Eevee family should also work with the ArrayList of Pokemon!

 #### Extra Project 2:
+ * 100 points
  * Build a PokemonBattle game/main method.
    * Two players will alternate turns.
    * First each player will choose a Pokemon